EddyVerbruggen/cordova-plugin-googleplus/README.md

 );
 ```

-Note that if you're only targeting iOS you can pass `{}` for the first argument.
+Note that if you're only targeting Android you can pass `{}` for the first argument.

 The success callback (second argument) gets a JSON object with the following contents, with example data of my Google+ account:
 ```javascript